FrescolinoGroup/pyhdf5io/doc/source/tutorial.rst

     In [0]: new_snek_clone

-We can extend the Snek functionality by adding a list of friends, which are serialized as object attribute.
+We can extend the Snek functionality by adding a list of friends:

 .. ipython::

     In [0]: @subscribe_hdf5('my_snek_module.snek_with_friends')
        ...: class SnekWithFriends(SimplifiedHDF5Snek):
-       ...:     OBJECT_ATTRIBUTES = ['friends']
+       ...:     HDF5_ATTRIBUTES = ['length', 'friends']
        ...:     def __init__(self, length, friends):
        ...:         super().__init__(length)
        ...:         self.friends = friends